NoraYUuu/tp/docs/UserGuide.md

 ## 5 FAQ

 **Q**: Where is my data saved?<br>
-**A**: When our app is first opened, it will create a folder named data in the same folder where the `tutassistor.jar` file is located.
+**A**: When our app is first opened, it will create a folder named data in the same folder where the `Tutassistor.jar` file is located.
 This folder contains a file called `tutassistor.json` which contains all the details of your students and classes.

 **Q**: How do I transfer my data to another Computer?<br>